sadighian/crypto-rl/README.md

  exchanges (**Coinbase Pro** and **Bitfinex**) into an [Arctic](https://github.com/manahl/arctic) Tickstore database (i.e., MongoDB),
  - **Replay** recorded historical data to derive feature sets for training
- - **Train** a Dueling Deep Q-Network (DDQN) agent to trade cryptocurrencies.
+ - **Train** an agent to trade cryptocurrencies using the DQN algorithm (note: this agent implementation is intended to be an example for users to reference)

 ![High_Level_Overview](./design_patterns/design-pattern-high-level.PNG)

 ## 2. Scope
-Application is intended to be used to record and simulate limit order book data for reinforcement learning.

-Currently, there is no functionality developed to place an order or automate trading.
+Research only; there is no capability for live-trading at exchanges.

 ## 3. Dependencies